Mac Contractors Got Left Behind. Here Is What Actually Works in 2026.

 - Return to the desk.
 Open the project on the MacBook.
 The iPad markups are already there.
 Adjust quantities, finalize the takeoff, export to CSV or annotated PDF.

 This works only if the takeoff tool genuinely supports both ends of that workflow.
 STACK and Easy Takeoffs both handle this through cloud sync.
 Square Takeoff and Togal.AI work through the browser on iPad with Pencil input.
-Bluebeam Cloud now does this since the dedicated Revu for iPad app was retired on December 31, 2025.
+Bluebeam supports the workflow through its web application, current iOS app, and Studio.
+Its iOS app documents Apple Pencil support and current measurement tools.

 For most contractors, the browser-based experience on iPad is good enough.
 The friction is low, the workflow is consistent across devices, and you do not need to install or update separate iPad apps every time the vendor pushes an update.